 I became interested in this symbol.
-The Roman god "Janus" represents transitions or 'thresholds'.
+The Roman god "Janus" represents transitions or 'thresholds.'
 I first used this image in a sculpture called Test Subject 3.
-Upon investigating the symbol further, I found out that there are associations with Janus's temple and its gates being open during times of war, as opposed to being closed during peacetime.
-The gates are open during war to let the souls of fallen soldiers into the temple.
+Upon investigating the symbol further, I found out that there are associations with Janus's temple and its gates being open during times of war instead of being closed during peacetime.
+The gates are open during war-time to let the souls of fallen soldiers into the temple.

-Associations could be made between government and this image, perhaps (the icon appeared on coins in ancient Rome).
+Associations could be made between the government and this image, perhaps (the icon appeared on coins in ancient Rome).
 I'm also interested in poking a symbolic stick at the question of how accessible the systems put in place for veterans might or might not be.
-The appearance of the 2 faces awkwardly stuck together is much like what you'd see in vivisection.
+The appearance of the two faces awkwardly stuck together is much like what you'd see in vivisection.
 It also looks like a treated wound.
-An attempt to close it is made, but it's still busted open and the inner elements aren't easily contained.
-This is much like the government's attempt to remain closed, while the it's inner elements are continually exposed.
+An attempt to close it is made, but it's still busted open, and the inner elements aren't easily contained.
+This phenomenon is much like the government's attempt to remain closed while its internal components are continually exposed.

 April - 2016

-This is a rather open-ended image/symbol, it generally has something to do with passages and transitions.
+The symbol is somewhat open-ended.
+It generally has something to do with passages and transitions.
 The figure would exist where there is a doorway, and both faces can watch over both areas of a possible multiverse.

 September - 2017